 1. Model your trust in God’s control over all things.
 Research shows that a powerful way children learn about who God is and how we relate to Him is by watching others with whom they spend most of their time.
-The most important influence on a child’s faith development is a relationship with a Bible believing adult.
+The most important influence on a child’s faith development is a relationship with a Bible-believing adult.
+Living with a Christ-centered mindset daily will help you tremendously in homeschooling with a Christ-centered mindset.

 - Pointing out what Scripture says about God’s control